jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture.md

   - Cross-threading.
   - Uncertainty exists.
 But engineers work with the uncertainty.
 - Up front declaration of mating surfaces not clear.
-- On stress-strain curve:
+- On #stress-strain-curve:
   - Which was literature?
 And was that the O2 steel?
   - What material did the EDS say?
 What did the tensile test say?
 Do they agree?
   - Both materials work-harden; therefore, the yield would have been much higher than reported.
 - What material is it?
-- What is the effect of colder temperatures on the stress-strain curve?
+- What is the effect of colder temperatures on the #stress-strain-curve?
 What bridged the ambient test to the cold service environment?
-  - Ductile in tensile test.
+  - #ductile in tensile test.
-  - Saw cleavage on fracture surface from cold conditions: brittle.
+  - Saw #cleavage on #fracture-surface from cold conditions: #brittle.
-  - Beach marks indicate different loading conditions, but these could have happened later?
+  - #beach-mark indicate different loading conditions, but these could have happened later?
 - Chronology
   - Slide 5 includes only 6 ksi tensile pressure.
-  - Fatigue alone would not be driving mechanism, but data seems to indicate that fatigue happened first.
+  - #fatigue alone would not be driving mechanism, but data seems to indicate that #fatigue happened first.
-  - Use the torque equation to find mean stress and R-ratio for material, and use the material that the EDS indicates to compare altogether.
+  - Use the torque equation to find #mean-stress and R-ratio for material, and use the material that the EDS indicates to compare altogether.
->**Nickel answer: fatigue, but need all the calculations.
+>**#nickel-answer: #fatigue, but need all the calculations.
 Likely the wrong material was sent, even though O2 steel was ordered.
-Overloading could be brittle or ductile fracture.
-Cleavage could have been related to temperature or a big particle/goody allow cleavage.** <cite> MFH
+Overloading could be #brittle-fracture or #ductile-fracture . #cleavage could have been related to temperature or a big particle/goody allow #cleavage .** <cite> #Mark-F-Horstemeyer
-- Coalescence on Slide 14.
+- #coalescence on Slide 14.
-- Fatigue striations are leading and coalesce to beach marks from varying loading condition due to some transfer function of stress indictive of the geometry.
+- #fatigue-striations are leading and coalesce to #beach-marks from varying loading condition due to some transfer function of stress indictive of the geometry.
 - Mating surfaces (Side A) seem to indicate shearing between the valley and hill.
 These could be cleaved surfaces.
-- Do the shear lips from the tensile test look like the shearing planes on the fracture surface?
+- Do the shear lips from the tensile test look like the shearing planes on the #fracture-surface?
 - Shearing could not have cleaved (referring to Slide 8).
-- **Q: What are the particles on the highly polished surface (Slide 16)?** _A: Particles were noticeable as the mesoscale: likely dust from wiping the surface prior to placing in SEM._
+- **Q: What are the particles on the highly polished surface (Slide 16)?** _A: Particles were noticeable as the #mesoscale: likely dust from wiping the surface prior to placing in #SEM._

 ### Pliers
 #### Slides